Questions swirl surrounding alleged High Park attack

 "Basically, as my friends and I were standing on the sidewalk having a cigarette, three guys ran past us and smacked us on the ass," Katie told City News.
 "They all seemed to be laughing and having a good time.
 We assumed they were together."
 They continued running, she said, and attempted to climb a chain fence when one of them fell.

-Today, Nguyen posted an update to Facebook thanking friends, family and commenters for their support as well as reiterating his story.
+Today, Trung posted an update to Facebook thanking friends, family and commenters for their support as well as reiterating his story.

 "My intention was simple: we were attacked, and I was voicing sadness and frustration for not getting justice or a chance to be heard," he writes about why he posted on Facebook in the first place.